awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `initProcessEnabled`
 Run an `init` process inside the container that forwards signals and reaps processes\.
 This parameter maps to the `--init` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 This parameter requires version 1\.25 of the Docker Remote API or greater on your container instance\.
+`maxSwap`
+The total amount of swap memory \(in MiB\) a container can use\.
+This parameter will be translated to the `--memory-swap` option to [docker run](https://docs.docker.com/engine/reference/run/) where the value would be the sum of the container memory plus the `maxSwap` value\.
+If a `maxSwap` value of `0` is specified, the container will not use swap\.
+Accepted values are `0` or any positive integer\.
+If the `maxSwap` parameter is omitted, the container will use the swap configuration for the container instance it is running on\.
+A `maxSwap` value must be set for the `swappiness` parameter to be used\.
+If you are using tasks that use the Fargate launch type, the `maxSwap` parameter is not supported\.
 `sharedMemorySize`
 The value for the size \(in MiB\) of the `/dev/shm` volume\.
 This parameter maps to the `--shm-size` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 If you are using tasks that use the Fargate launch type, the `sharedMemorySize` parameter is not supported\.
 Type: Integer
+`swappiness`
+This allows you to tune a container's memory swappiness behavior\.
+A `swappiness` value of `0` will cause swapping to not happen unless absolutely necessary\.
+A `swappiness` value of `100` will cause pages to be swapped very aggressively\.
+Accepted values are whole numbers between `0` and `100`\.
+If the `swappiness` parameter is not specified, a default value of `60` is used\.
+If a value is not specified for `maxSwap` then this parameter is ignored\.
+This parameter maps to the `--memory-swappiness` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
+If you are using tasks that use the Fargate launch type, the `swappiness` parameter is not supported\.
 `tmpfs`
 The container path, mount options, and size \(in MiB\) of the tmpfs mount\.
 This parameter maps to the `--tmpfs` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 If you are using tasks that use the Fargate launch type, the `tmpfs` parameter is not supported\.